 First of all – if you are going to save money on your home and grocery budget then you need to write down how every penny is being spent.

-Having it all in front of you in black and white really helps you identify things you’re wasting your money on.
+Having it all in front of you in black and white really helps you to identify things you’re wasting your money on.

 Download Your Weekly Budget Sheet right Here —> WEEKLY SPENDING CHART

 Why Keep a Household Budget?

 It Tracks Where Your Money Is Going